-Now in its 10th year, Post Modular is the first UK company that pioneered the idea of supplying unusual synthesizer modules in Britain, primarily for the eurorack standard and more recently joined by one of its main inspirations: Buchla – further encouraging experimentation via the analogue/digital crossover.
+Set-up and run by A.David Crawforth and now in its 15th year, Post Modular is the first UK company that pioneered the idea of supplying and making accessible unusual synthesizer modules in Britain, primarily for the Eurorack standard and then joined by one of its main inspirations: Buchla – to further encourage experimentation via the analogue/digital crossover.

-Post Modular identifies Eurorack as the most accessible and creatively exciting modular format available – and will endeavor to support and supply the most unusual and unique of these brands.
+Post Modular identifies Eurorack as the most accessible and creatively exciting modular format available – and will endeavour to support and supply the most unusual and unique of these brands.

 Special thanks go to Peter Edwards, Minna Haukka and Tony & Wendy Crawforth – without whose unwavering belief, generosity of spirit and practical help, Post Modular would never have got off the ground…